The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support: Conclusion

 Recent work has discussed how people in distress have turned to LLM chatbots (such as OpenAI's ChatGPT~\cite{chiu2024computational, de2023benefits} and Replika~\cite{laestadius2022too}) for mental health support, and social media users have described how LLM chatbots saved their lives~\cite{de2023benefits, reardon2023chatbots}.
-Following Freud and Breuer's~\cite{freud2004studies} description of the beneficial nature of psychoanalysis as a ``\textit{talking cure},'' some have called engagements with technologies for mental health \textit{a typing cure}~\cite{rosenbaum2002typing, heinlen2003nature, neiman_2021}.
+Following Freud and Breuer's~\cite{freud2004studies} description of the beneficial nature of psychoanalysis as a ``\textit{talking cure}'', some have called engagements with technologies for mental health \textit{a typing cure}~\cite{rosenbaum2002typing, heinlen2003nature, neiman_2021}.
 However, others have cautioned against the use of LLM chatbots for mental health support, noting that the outputs of LLM chatbots are less constrained than the rule-based chatbots of the past, with potential for harmful advice or recommendations.
 For example, the National Eating Disorder Association was forced to shut down their support chatbot in July 2023 after the chatbot provided harmful recommendations to users, including weight loss and dieting advice to users who may already have been struggling with disordered eating~\cite{de2023benefits, xiangtessa2023, jargon2023}.
-These harms have been demonstrated to have real-life and lethal consequences, with the confirmed death by suicide of a man who was encouraged to end his life by a chatbot he had been speaking to for his mental health needs~\cite{xiangsuicide2023, de2023benefits}.
+These harms have been demonstrated to have real-life and lethal consequences, with the confirmed death by suicide of a man who was encouraged to end his life by a chatbot he had been speaking to for his mental health needs~\cite{xiangsuicide2023, de2023benefits}, and the death by suicide of a child who was speaking to Character.ai regularly about his mental health before his death~\cite{roose2024ai}.
 Similarly, Replika was cited in a criminal case in the United Kingdom for encouraging a man to assassinate the Queen of England and then end his own life, to an extent that the man attempted to act on these recommendations~\cite{Weaver2023}.
+Beyond these specific cases, there are broader concerns about the general use of LLM chatbots.
+Studies have shown that LLMs are prone to exhibiting biases from their training data~\cite{taubenfeld2024systematic, liu2024confronting}, mishandle personal data~\cite{kim2024propile, staab2023beyond}, and confidently deliver inaccurate information~\cite{pan2023risk, barnard2023self}.
 Given these risks juxtaposed against widespread care needs, there are vigorous debates around whether LLM chatbots should be used for mental health support~\cite{de2023benefits}.

 Independent of these larger societal debates, people experiencing severe mental distress continue to use AI-based technologies for support, motivating rising interest from clinicians on how LLMs could be used safely to support these unmet needs~\cite{van2023global, Torous2024}.
 In light of the above risks and harms, it is crucial to better understand how LLM chatbots are currently being used for mental health support, including people's motivations for use, daily lived experiences with the known biases embedded in LLMs, and critically, where people in need might find value from their engagements.
 Past work in psychology has examined this latter question in detail, studying what makes engagements with diverse modalities of support effective~\cite{frank1993persuasion, standal1954need, rogers1957necessary}.
 Theory from psychotherapy literature on how various interactions and forms of support come to be \textit{therapeutic} could help shed light on how AI (LLMs) could be more \textit{therapeutically aligned} when applied to mental health support contexts.
 Answering this question necessitates a deep analysis of people's engagements with existing LLM based chatbots, including both how they conceptualize and use them.